Thursday, March 18, 2010

 Posted by D. Daniel Sokol

-Klaus Schmidt (University of Munich) provides his thoughts on Complementary Patents and Market Structure.
+Klaus Schmidt (University of Munich) addresses Complementary Patents and Market Structure.

 ABSTRACT: Many high technology goods are based on standards that require several essential patents owned by different IP holders.
 This gives rise to a complements and a double mark-up problem.
 We compare the welfare effects of two different business strategies dealing with these problems.
 Vertical integration of an IP holder and a downstream producer solves the double mark-up problem between these firms.
 Nevertheless, it may raise royalty rates and reduce output as compared to non-integration.
 Horizontal integration of IP holders solves the complements problem but not the double mark-up problem.
 Vertical integration discourages entry and reduces innovation incentives, while horizontal integration always benefits from entry and innovation.